eccanto/programming-books/README.md

 - Building Event-Driven Microservices: Leveraging Organizational Data at Scale
 - Building Microservices: Designing Fine-Grained Systems
 - Evolve the Monolith to Microservices with Java and Node
+- Microservices - Building Scalable Software
+- Microservices Deployment: Cookbook
+- Microservices From Day One: Build Robust and Scalable Software from the Start
 - Microservices Patterns: With examples in Java
+- Microservices: Flexible Software Architecture

 ## Node
 - Get Programming with Node.js